Akanksha4821/deep-learning-with-pytorch-/README.md

 Welcome to my PyTorch notebook series — a hands-on learning journey where I explore foundational deep learning concepts using PyTorch.
 Each notebook includes step-by-step explanations, custom code, and visualizations to reinforce understanding.

->  **Note:** This series follows the [Zero to Mastery: PyTorch for Deep Learning](https://www.learnpytorch.io/) course by Daniel Bourke.
+>  **Note:** This series follows the [Zero to Mastery: PyTorch for Deep Learning](https://www.learnpytorch.io/) book.
 The code and explanations are adapted from the course and extended with my own notes, experiments, and interpretations as I learn.

 -----